 An engineering analysis must be conducted before a permit can be issued.
 The community’s permit file must have a record of the results of this analysis, which can be in the form of a No-rise Certification.
 This No-rise Certification must be supported by technical data and signed by a registered professional engineer.
 The supporting technical data should be based on the standard step-backwater computer model used to develop the 100-year floodway shown on the Flood Insurance Rate Map (FIRM) or Flood Boundary and Floodway Map (FBFM).

-If you’re considering constructing within a designated floodway, you will need to submit the following to Community Development for review by our City Engineer.
+If you’re considering constructing within a designated floodway, you will need to submit the following to Community Development for review by our City Engineer and Floodplain Manager.

 - A cover/transmittal letter defining the scope of work

 - A complete FEMA no-rise certification analysis packet signed by a registered professional engineer

 - $250.00 application fee payable to the City of Bonita Springs